 We used the NO experiment to find the most suitable warehouse locations in every area:

 - North America (Dallas)

 - South America (Sao Paulo and Buenos Aires)

 - Europe (Brussels)

 - China (Nanchang)

-Simulation experiment is used to model the actual products delivery on the GIS map with detailed statistics, which show the data collected on different types of facilities involved in the supply chain scenario during the experiment:
+A simulation experiment is used to model the delivery of the actual product on the GIS map with detailed statistics, which show the data collected on different types of facilities involved in the supply chain scenario during the experiment.

 How can we improve this article?